plainDE/plainDE.github.io/index.md

 ## Miscellaneous

 **Note**.
 We can't use Adwaita icons as default anymore since GNOME 42 release (Adwaita does not follow the freedesktop.org specifications).
-We recommend using Mint-Y icon pack.<br>
+We recommend using Mint-Y icon pack.

 **Note**.
 Use setxkbmap to change keyboard layout.

 ## Bugs/ideas/contributing

-Found a bug or would like to contribute to the project?<br>
+Found a bug or would like to contribute to the project?

 See <a href="https://plainde.org/pages/get-involved">Get Involved</a> page.

 ## Our social media